A Typical Agency Conversation

 This isn’t about adding anything—it’s about removing what’s in the way.

-The same real version—in front of five people or five million.
+The same authentic version—in front of five people or five million.

 That’s the standard.